Structures of elastoinertial turbulence in pipe flow: Introduction

-The basic characteristics of EIT in channel and pipe flows are fundamentally two-dimensional (2-D) \citep{Sid2018,Lopez:2019ct}.
+The basic characteristics of EIT in channel and pipe flows are fundamentally 2-D \citep{Sid2018,Lopez:2019ct}.
 Therefore, in the present study, we investigate the dynamics of EIT in axisymmetric pipe flow.
 We perform direct numerical simulations of EIT using a spectral method.
 To analyze the dynamics, we introduce a viscoelastic variant of the SPOD \citep{Towne2018}, which we refer to as ``VESPOD", that enables us to investigate the well-defined structures underlying EIT that evolve coherently in time.
 As detailed below, VESPOD is based on the total mechanical energy (kinetic plus elastic) of the flow, enabling an energy-based modal decomposition that contains both velocity and polymer stress fields.
 The eigenvalue spectrum of VESPOD exhibits distinct peaks and by analyzing those peaks we find that the dynamics of EIT in pipe flow, in the parameter regime studied, is dominated by three distinct families of traveling waves.
 We also explore the effects of the domain length, $\Rey$, and $\Wi$ on the dynamics of EIT and the traveling waves underlying its dynamics and comment on the relation between EIT in pipe and channel flow.
-The remaining part of the paper has been organized as follow: Section \ref{formulation} discusses the methodology, Section \ref{results} focuses on results and discussion, and Section \ref{conclusion} concludes the finding of the study and discusses the relationship between EIT in the pipe and channel flow.
+The remaining part of the paper has been organized as follow: Section \ref{formulation} discusses the methodology, Section \ref{results} focuses on results and discussion, and Section \ref{conclusion} concludes the finding of the study.